Titanic's Original Design Plans to Be Made Public for the First Time

 What's Next

-The digitised ship plans and the wider Harland and Wolff collection will be accessible online.
+The digitised ship plans and the wider Harland and Wolff collection will be accessible online in due course.
 In-person access can be arranged by appointment through the National Museums NI website.
 Further details are available from RTΓ and Belfast Telegraph.